gkaf89/NCC-Trainings/docs/organization/index.md

-Most of our courses are organised online.
+This webpage holds the materials of the training events organized by [SuperComputing Luxembourg](https://supercomputing.lu/), the National Competence Centre in High-Performance Computing.
+For organizational purposes, the training events are categorized into courses, bootcamps, hackathons, and general events.

 ## Courses

 <!--Courses_intro_start-->

-Courses are trainings designed to be completed in one day.
+Courses are online trainings designed to be completed in one day.
 This format is considered a more efficient way of learning for experienced professionals than spreading the training over multiple days.

 - The one-day training consists of three stages.
   - **Preparation:** ensuring that all participants have access to the HPC resources and any resources they need for the training.